jnozzi/cocoadev.com/markdown/AllApplications.md

 Save, say, to foo.m and compile with "gcc -o foo foo.m -framework Foundation -framework Carbon" and run ./foo !

-If what you're after is a listing of the /Applications folder, try using General/NSFileManager to list all files in /Applications.
-You can then filter them however you want to: only show the ones with a ".app" extension, etc. General/LaunchServices and the Finder have more sophisticated definitions of what "all applications" means (it's not just simply a list of the files in /Applications).
+If what you're after is a listing of the /Applications folder, try using NSFileManager to list all files in /Applications.
+You can then filter them however you want to: only show the ones with a ".app" extension, etc. LaunchServices and the Finder have more sophisticated definitions of what "all applications" means (it's not just simply a list of the files in /Applications).

 ----

 This seems to work, but takes ages  to load!
 Can I make it more effective somehow?

-	General/ApplicationList = General/[[NSMutableArray alloc] init];
+	ApplicationList = [[NSMutableArray alloc] init];
-	General/UtilityList = General/[[NSMutableArray alloc] init];
+	UtilityList = [[NSMutableArray alloc] init];
-	General/NSString *file;
+	NSString *file;
-	General/NSString *appsDir = @"/Applications";
+	NSString *appsDir = @"/Applications";
-	General/NSDirectoryEnumerator *dirEnum = General/[[NSFileManager defaultManager] enumeratorAtPath: appsDir];
+	NSDirectoryEnumerator *dirEnum = [[NSFileManager defaultManager] enumeratorAtPath: appsDir];
 	while (file = [dirEnum nextObject]) {
-		if (General/file pathExtension] isEqualToString: @"app"]) {
+		if (file pathExtension] isEqualToString: @"app"]) {
 			if(![[file pathComponents] containsObject:@"Utilities"]) {
 				[[[ApplicationList addObject: file];
 			} else  {
-				General/[UtilityList addObject: file];
+				[UtilityList addObject: file];
 			}
 		}
 	}